 Next to the famous and beautiful cherry blossoms, spring in Japan has a whole variety of traditional and interesting events to offer, especially so in the bustling metropolis of Tokyo!
-Pray for the health of girls and young women, participate in fire-walking, and see a golden dragon dance in early spring!
+Pray for the health of girls and young women, enjoy St. Patrick's Day, participate in fire-walking, and see a golden dragon dance in early spring!

 Hyakudan Hinamatsuri - Vintage Dolls from Kyushu

 January 19 (Fri) to March 11 (Sun)

 The famous Hundred-Steps Staircase in Meguro Gajoen, a designated a tangible cultural property of Tokyo, is the venue of the Hyakudan Hinamatsuri - "hyakudan" actually means one-hundred steps.
 Hinamatsuri is also called the Doll Festival or the Girls' Festival, as it is an occasion to pray for the health and good fortune of girls and young women all around the country.

 Particularly Kyushu has a very rich Hinamatsuri culture - all of which can be discovered in around 1,000 different exhibits from all of Kyushu's seven prefectures, such as hina dolls from noble weddings of the Edo period, ancient dolls called shin-hime, ritual dolls used to pray to the deities of mountains, and many more.